‘It would be fine if they took it all’: US envoy Mike Huckabee cites Biblical text to claim Israel’s right to entire Middle East

 The former Republican governor made the statement in an interview with American right-wing commentator Tucker Carlson while referring to the Book of Genesis of the Old Testament.

-When Tucker asked why Huckabee cited the Book of Genesis three times and questioned if he believed that Israel has the right to take over Israel, the Baptist minister replied, “It would be fine if they took it all.”
+When Tucker asked why Huckabee cited the Book of Genesis three times and questioned if he believed that Israel has the right to take over land in the Middle East, the Baptist minister replied, “It would be fine if they took it all.”

 In the episode of the Tucker Carlson Network, the former Fox host pointed out that Huckabee appealed to Genesis 15, which says that God gave Abram the news that his descendants would inherit the land from the rivers Euphrates (running through present-day Iraq and Syria) to the Nile (in Egypt).

-“Not sure it would go that far.
+Huckabee replied: “Not sure it would go that far.
 I mean, it would be a big piece of land.
 Here’s the point…this particular area that we’re talking about now – Israel – is a land that God gave through Abraham to a people that he chose.
 It was a people, a place and a purpose.
-We can look at it that way,” Huckabee replied.
+We can look at it that way.”

 BREAKING: US Ambassador to Israel Mike Huckabee tells Tucker Carlson that Israel has the Biblical right to take over all of the Middle East.